Reference > WCAG1 Level A

 element immediately following it.
 See WCAG 1.0 Guideline 1.E809

-5.1: For data tables identify row and column headers
+CP 5.1: For data tables identify row and column headers

 No